 Preoperative instructions may include the elimination of certain drugs which contain aspirin in order to minimize the possibility of excessive bleeding.
 Antibiotics may be prescribed prior to surgery to prevent infection.
 You may also be advised to shower with an antiseptic soap the day prior to surgery.

-Full abdominoplasty is usually performed as an outpatient procedure under general anesthesia.
-Mini-tuck can be performed in most cases under IV sedation and local anesthesia.
+Abdominoplasty is usually performed in our fully accredited surgery center under general anesthesia.
 Premedication may be administered to relax you.
 Although there are several procedures from which to choose, the one most frequently used by Dr. Edds involves an incision at the bikini line.
 In a full abdomimoplasty, a second incision is made around the navel.
 The skin is then separated from the abdominal wall and lifted up, exposing the loose tissue that covers the abdominal muscle.
 Often, weak abdominal muscles are sutured in order to tighten those which are loose or stretched out.
 The skin is then lowered over the abdomen and excess skin and fat is removed.
 Before the incisions are closed with small sutures, if needed the navel is reconstructed, and usually drains are inserted to eliminate fluid build-up.
 Bandages are then applied to the area.

-If you are interested in learning more about this procedure, please call our office at (270) 926-9033 and we will be happy to answer questions about the procedure itself or about procedure cost and financing.
+If you are interested in learning more about this procedure, please call our office at (270) 926-9033 or (800) 820-4833 and we will be happy to answer any questions about the procedure itself or about procedure cost and financing.